-- Burglary: this is always included in the insurance policy and covers all thefts from a room, apartment or house due to a break-in.
-In theory, it can also apply if only a container is forced open.
+- Burglary: contents insurance includes all thefts from a room, apartment or house due to a break-in.
+In theory, it can also include thefts involving only a container being forced open.

-- Simple theft away from home: this supplement covers theft that is not caused by burglary or robbery, and must be added to your contents insurance separately.
-Important: lost or mislaid items are not usually replaced.
+- Simple theft away from home: this option covers theft that is not caused by burglary or robbery, and must be added to your contents insurance separately.
+Note: lost or mislaid items are not usually replaced.